Lesson 46: Minor Keys, Part 1 — Natural and Harmonic Minor

 Three minors, one tonic.
 The composer chose which.

 Minor keys have three forms: natural, harmonic, melodic.
-The first two are the focus of this lesson; melodic minor waits for the next.
-The difference is in the sixth and seventh degrees of the scale.
-Natural minor leaves them at their key-signature pitches.
-Harmonic minor raises the seventh, creating the leading-tone resolution that powers Baroque cadences.
+Natural minor keeps the sixth and seventh at their key-signature pitches; harmonic minor raises the seventh, creating the leading-tone resolution that powers Baroque cadences.

 A natural minor — no accidentals